-Most camping is located at the beginning and end of the McCarthy Road.
 The McCarthy Road boasts spectacular scenery, views of the Copper and Chitina Rivers, wildlife viewing, and historic structures.
-Here are some tips:

 - No gasoline or fuel is available in McCarthy or along the McCarthy Road.
-The last place to get fuel is in Kenny Lake or Chitina.
+Towns to get fuel are Glennallen, Tazlina, Copper Center, Kenny Lake or Chitina.

 - There is private property located along the McCarthy Road and within Kennecott.
 Please take care not to camp or hike on private property.

-- Along the McCarthy Road, Mile Post 1.6 - 59.4 There are private businesses that offer camping along the McCarthy Road and at the end of the road near the Kennicott River footbridge.
+- There are private businesses that offer camping along the McCarthy Road and near the Kennicott River Bridge.

 Jumbo Creek Campground: 1.4 miles north by trail past Kennecott mill town (6.4 miles from McCarthy or 7 miles from the Kennicott River footbridge).
 This primitive NPS camping area has no amenities and can be reached by foot travel on the trail only.
 Water is available from nearby streams (sterilize before drinking by boiling, microbial filter or water treatment tablets) and there are bear boxes for storing food to protect you and the wildlife.